muratk3n/thirdwave/en/README.md

 ---

-I looked at GDELT event files [here](http://data.gdeltproject.org/events/index.html), going back go 18 March; did not find any initial Ukraine movement.
+I looked at GDELT [event files](http://data.gdeltproject.org/events/index.html), going back go 18 March; did not find any initial Ukraine movement.
 The first time any build-up is reported in the region, in the 18/3-1/4 timeframe, was April 1, by RUS.
 One of the news links parsed by GDELT is